fbpx

 Account Executive

-As we entered 2023, the private equity industry braced itself for many changes, including higher interest rates, lower valuations, fewer exits and heightened due diligence.
+As we entered 2024, the private equity industry harbored hopes for increased activity in terms of fundraising, deals, and investment exits.
 But one key element remains stubbornly unchanged – private equity dry powder levels.

 DOWNLOAD: PRIVATE EQUITY TEAR SHEET TEMPLATE